 Before the pandemic, the gym industry experienced steady yearly growth at 4.1% on average between 2015 and 2020 before the pandemic forced fitness facilities to close.
 According to the Ibis World report, the Canadian gym, health, and fitness industry was worth $6.2 billion in 2022.
 The industry is the largest market in the arts, entertainment, and recreation sector and the 198th largest market overall in Canada.

 Globally, around 2.36% of the population are gym members.
 Sweden and Norway have the highest percentage of people with gym memberships with 22%.
 The United States is third on the list with 21.2% of residents having a gym membership.
-In Canada, 16.67% of the population had gym memberships in October 2021.
-However, according to findings by Statista, only 11% of Canadians had a gym membership in 2023.
+In Canada, approximately 16.67% of the population had gym memberships in October 2021.
+However, current data shows that about 21.1% of Canadian adults hold gym or fitness facility memberships in 2025.

 Covid-19 and the fitness industry